Bealby/grandpas-pocket-watch-shop/README.md

 Pocket Watch Shop.

-To allow for 'superusers' to Add/ Edit/ Remove products directly from the Website was also not instigated as this is not appropriate and could be a security risk.
-Instead Add/ Edit, Remove can only be carried out in Admin.
+To allow for 'superusers' to Add/ Edit/ Remove products directly from the Website was deemed not appropriate and could be a security risk.
+Instead Add/ Edit, Remove can only be carried out in `Admin`.

 [Go to top](#contents)